 Black Panther is an example of media.
 So are The Washington Post and Reddit.com.
 So are all the books in your local library and your favorite fitness tracking app.
 Journalists, coders working for Google, and the Hollywood movie stars are all members of the media.
 This one word means all of those different things.
-As the mildly pedantic title of this book suggests, the grammatically correct way of conjugating the word “media” is “the media are … ” because media are plural.
+As the mildly pedantic title of this book suggests, the grammatically correct way of conjugating the word “media” is “the media are” because media are plural.

 Nonetheless, language has a sneaky way of changing when the grammatical purists and dictionary writers aren’t looking.
-Occasionally, students will think of media as referring to just the digital tools facilitate social interaction like text messaging apps, Snapchat, Instagram, Facebook, and Twitter.
+Occasionally, students will think of media as referring to just the digital tools that facilitate social interaction like text messaging apps, Snapchat, Instagram, Facebook, and Twitter.
 Since the late-2000s, we have tended to refer to these web sites and apps as “social media” because they allow us to engage in some forms of mediated social interaction.
 But the truth is that social media are just one type of media and all forms of media, including ones that feel solitary, have profoundly social dimensions.
-For example, reading a book can connect you with the experiences of people in very different places and points in time, deepening empathy and understanding, even if you are sitting in room by yourself.
+For example, reading a book can connect you with the experiences of people in very different places and points in time, deepening empathy and understanding, even if you are sitting in a room by yourself.
 Hence, the title of this book and this chapter, All Media Are Social.

 Another more narrow use of the term comes from the realm of politics, in which “the media” is sometimes used to refer to mainstream news outlets, journalists, and other members of the press.
 Ironically, in this usage, the definite article (“the”) in front of the word “media” seems to imply a singular entity—not just any media, it’s the media.
-It may be obvious to point out, but news organizations like CNN and The Wall Street Journal, reporters like Maggie Haberman and Bob Woodward, and pundits like Sean Hannity and Chris Matthews are most certainly not a single entity.
+It may be obvious to point out, but news organizations like CNN and The Wall Street Journal (WSJ), reporters like Maggie Haberman and Bob Woodward, and pundits like Sean Hannity and Chris Matthews are most certainly not a single entity.
 But, perhaps, this shortcut reflects a sense that “the media” are a sort of chatty, homogeneous social club with shared cultural and ideological assumptions.
-Therefore, it is not uncommon to see grammatically incorrect claims that “the media is … ” one thing or another.
+Therefore, it is not uncommon to see grammatically incorrect claims that “the media is” one thing or another.

-Todd Gitlin also sees the grammatical error (“the media is … ”) as linked to the view that media are monolithic, but argues that it extends far beyond just politics.
-Gitlin claims that our sense of “the media” as a singular entity stems from a deep homogeneity across entertainment media, news media, the Internet, TV, etc. As he writes, “ … something feels uniform—a relentless pace, a pattern of interruption, a pressure toward unseriousness, a readiness for sensation, and anticipation of the next new thing.”
+Todd Gitlin also sees the grammatical error (“the media is”) as linked to the view that media are monolithic, but argues that it extends far beyond just politics.
+Gitlin claims that our sense of “the media” as a singular entity stems from a deep homogeneity across entertainment media, news media, the Internet, TV, etc. As he writes, “something feels uniform—a relentless pace, a pattern of interruption, a pressure toward unseriousness, a readiness for sensation, and anticipation of the next new thing.”
 While Gitlin’s interpretation is both critical and expansive, the underlying point is that part of the reason that people sense a unity across all the various types of media is because they tend to share cultural and aesthetic qualities and often links of ownership and shared financial incentive.